ysfemritte/e-Signature-pad/README.md

 # e-Signature-pad
-Records e-Signatures drawn on Panel
+Records e-Signatures drawn on Panel and saves them as ".PNG" images.